Web Tips & Articles

 Under Construction: A Good Way of Stalling on Content Development?

 Most of us, at one point or another, have run into those charming little pages on websites with the words 'Under Construction'.
 There is usually an eye catching graphic relating to construction efforts and some apologetic text (if you're lucky), stating that the page isn’t finished and the information is “coming soon”.
-Chances are that page has remained unaltered for quite some time.
+Chances are that page has remained in an unfinished state for quite some time.

 The initial reaction of most website visitors to an under construction page is rarely positive.
 They clicked on a link because they wanted further information.
 The webmaster’s inclusion of the link infers that the information is there.
 When the visitor clicks and finds the page blank ... a negative @#$% reaction ensues.

 Ostensibly, the purpose of an Under Construction blurb on a page is to let visitors know that content is expected to appear within the near future, and for them to check back until it does.
 Problems arise when said page is never updated or when the content is updated inconsistent to the expectations of the site visitors.

 An Under Construction blurb can be also be seen as a way to infer you are including content on a subject without actually providing any relevant content, thus raising suspicions of the true validity of the site.

 On the other hand, an Under Construction blurb that notes when updates can be expected is useful in setting expectations and demonstrating that a website is updated consistently.
 Webmasters taking over a website can use such blurbs as placeholders while pages needing more attention are dealt with first.